-Texts in Context: The Great Estrangement
+Texts in Context: The Queen of the Sciences

 The Early Middle Ages faintly, but insistently, filed away at the integrity of Christendom; as they drew to a close, it gave way with a snap.